MoBaioumy/Project-NAS/Process.md

 Nothing new.
 The code from yesterday is still not working properly.

 Everything works now; however, from the student side you can't choose from different quizzes anymore, just answers the most recent questions added.

+# Day 10, 11, 12

+Sick

+# Day 13

+- [ ] Add functions to the data bases to add quizzes,
+- [ ] retrieve quizzes,
+- [ ] add results,
+- [ ] Link the tables together
+- [ ] Create the quizList and its adapter
+- [ ] Create the wordList and its adapter
+- [ ] Make sure every quiz contains only the words associated with it (read only that from database)
+- [ ] Clean up all the code and add proper comments